okryvyts/lifetimes-book/src/basics.md

 # Basics

-_Disclaimer: It's recommended to follow the example by retyping it in your favorite editor_
+_It's recommended to follow the example by retyping it in your favorite editor_

-Imagine we're writing a web crawler.
-We're collecting posts from different blogs.
+Imagine we're writing a web crawler that collects posts from different blogs.
 The crawler's output looks like that:

 ```rust